Carolina Meadows is pleased to share our Outreach Brochure highlighting the ways we work in partnership to support our greater community.

 Support of our Local Community

 - Our Community Grants Program has awarded more than one million dollars since 2007 to support local nonprofit agencies.
-Carolina Meadows is pleased to announce the 2016-2017 Community Grants Request for Proposals (RFP).
-Application and RFP available here.
+Carolina Meadows is pleased to announce its 2017 grantees.
+Read more about the grants here.

 Investment in the Future of Aging